-Information about Al Harrawi house Cairo, tours and Online Booking
+Information about Al Harrawi house Cairo, tours, Booking

 Al Harrawi House Cairo (Beit Al Al Harrawi) built in 1731 by Ahmed Ben Youssef El Serafi.
 In fact, it indeed is one of the fine examples of the Islamic houses representing the Ottoman era.
 Al Harrawi House Cairo named after its last owner, Abdel Rahman Al Harrawi.
 He was a doctor at Qasr El Ayini Medical School.
 Moreover, Al Harrawi House Cairo located in the heart of a well known quarter in Cairo.
 It is behind Al Azhar Mosque.
 Furthermore, Al Harrawi House Cairo situated between two narrow Haraa (Alley).
 They are Haret Al Madrassa and Zuqaq Al Ayini.
 In fact, several other Islamic houses and monuments found in the Darb El Ahmar surroundings.
 Furthermore, the house has a common wall with Sitt Wasila house.
 It is next to the Zeinab Khatoun house and to the Ghannamiah Hall.